 Emphasis on writing paragraphs and short essays using correct, idiomatic English.
-Prerequisites: Appropriate English or ESL placement score, or ESL040, or ENG056, or ENG061, or ESL042, or permission of department chair.
+Prerequisites: Appropriate writing placement score, or a grade of C or better in ESL087 or ENG081, or permission of Department or Division.

 Equivalent of ENG101 for students of English as a Second Language (ESL).
 Emphasis on rhetoric and composition with a focus on expository writing and understanding writing as a process.
 Establishing effective college-level writing strategies through four or more writing projects comprising at least 3,000 words in total.
-Prerequisites: Appropriate ASSET/COMPAS placement test score, or a grade of C or better in ENG091 or ESL077.
+Prerequisites: Appropriate writing placement test score, or a grade of C or better in ENG091 or ESL097.

 Equivalent of ENG102 for students of English as a Second Language (ESL).
 Emphasis on rhetoric and composition with a focus on persuasive, research-based writing and understanding writing as a process.
 Developing advanced college-level writing strategies through three or more writing projects comprising at least 4,000 words in total.
-Prerequisites: Grade of C, or better, in ENG107.
+Prerequisites: Appropriate writing placement test score, or a grade of C or better in ENG091 or ESL097.